Present perfect vs. past simple

 Since

-Since [sɪns] is used to indicate the starting point.
+Since [sɪns] means desde.
+It is used to indicate the starting point.

-🔹 Since [sɪns] se usa para indicar el punto de partida.
+🔹 Since [sɪns] significa desde.
+Se usa para indicar el punto de partida.

 since Monday - desde el lunes